zheka2304/innercore-mod-toolchain/FAQ.md

 ### I cannot find pushed location
 Check `pushTo` property in *toolchain.json* file at the root of toolchain, it probably contains wrong location by default.
 Also, make sure that all tasks run without errors.

+### Variable `${fileWorkspaceFolder}` can not be resolved.
+Please open an editor.

+One of most convenient and advantageous ways to find out which folder you are interacting with is to open any file in the project that you want to act on.
+By default, the last opened folder is used, if it does not exist, you will be prompted to create a new project.

 ## Issues you may encounter in terminal

 ### tsc: command not found